ocelot-cloud/task-runner/README.md

 tr.Move(...)
 ```

+### Contributing

+Please read the [Community](https://ocelot-cloud.org/docs/community/) articles for more information on how to contribute to the project and interact with others.

 ### License

-This project is open source licensed under the [Zero-Clause BSD](./LICENSE) license.
+This project is licensed under the 0BSD License - see the [LICENSE](LICENSE) file for details.